microsoft/promptflow/examples/flows/integrations/README.md

 To ensure consistency and clarity, please follow the guidelines below when creating the README.md file for your flow example.
 You can also refer to the [README.md](../standard/web-classification/README.md) file in the [web-classification](../standard/web-classification) flow example as a reference.

-Note: Above sample README.md may not have contact information because it's a shared example and people can open issues to this repository if they have any questions about the flow exmaple.
+Note: Above sample README.md may not have contact information because it's a shared example and people can open issues to this repository if they have any questions about the flow example.
 For integration samples, **please make sure to include contact information in your README.md file**.

 ## Introduction (Required)